Skip to content

 When no particular stakeholder or internal political faction holds a decisive advantage, the result is often a UI that moderately dissatisfies and moderately satisfies everyone.

 This is not optimized for users.
-It is optimized so that no one inside the company has to bear political accountability for the decision.
+It is optimized so that no one inside the company bears political accountability for the decision.

 This is probably the dominant pattern in many SaaS products.
-People often call it "generic" or "broadly applicable" design: stable, safe, and hard to object to, but not sharply targeted.
-SAP and Oracle products are pure examples of this form.
+People often call it "generic" or "broadly applicable" design: stable, safe, hard to object to, but never sharply targeted.
+SAP and Oracle products are textbook examples of this form.

 2. Faction-driven OX

-Even when the C-suite has multiple members, most decisions are driven by one faction, and that faction usually has a leader.
+Even when there are multiple people in the C-suite, most decisions are driven by a single faction, and that faction usually has a leader.

 In this case, the UI becomes a combination of that faction's requirements.
-The result often shows up as inconsistent requirements from page to page and flow to flow.
+The result often manifests as inconsistent requirements across pages and flows.

-In my experience, the product/planning side usually wins these fights.
-The marketing site gets optimized for CMO-OX, and the billing system gets optimized for CFO-OX.
-What operates is not a single OX but multiple OXes partitioned by domain.
+In my experience, the product/planning side usually wins these battles.
+The marketing site gets optimized for the CMO-OX, and the billing system gets optimized for the CFO-OX.
+Rather than a single OX, multiple OXes partitioned by domain are operating simultaneously.
 The principal-agent problem doesn't disappear; it fragments.

 3. Proxy-authority OX